 If you throw up within three hours of taking Levonelle or ellaOne, it might not work properly.
 If this happens, please contact you doctor, who will advise you on whether you should take a second dose.
 If it’s too late to take Levonelle (i.e. it has been more than 72 hours since the unprotected sex) you can have a coil fitted instead.

 The following types of medication interact with Levonelle and/or ellaOne can reduce its effectiveness:

 If you are taking any of these medications and want to take an emergency contraceptive, you will need to discuss your treatment with a doctor and ensure you mention any medication you are currently taking.

 Yes.
-The morning after pill won’t protect you against future pregnancies, you’ll need to keep using preventative contraception to avoid this.
+The morning after pill won’t protect you against future pregnancies, you’ll need to keep using preventative types of contraception to avoid this.
 If you are on the pill, you should carry on taking your pill as usual after you have taken Levonelle, but in addition you should use condoms or a different barrier contraceptive for at least 9 days.
 (This is because the morning after pill can interfere with the regular contraceptive pill.)
 If you take ellaOne, you should wait for 5 days before starting your hormonal contraceptive pill again and also use a barrier method like condoms for up to 14 days.